replit/desktop-releases/README.md

 This endpoint was specifically crafted for the Windows platform (called "win32" [in Node.js](https://nodejs.org/api/process.html#process_process_platform)).

 Since the [Windows version](https://github.com/Squirrel/Squirrel.Windows) of Squirrel (the software that powers auto updates inside [Electron](https://www.electronjs.org)) requires access to a file named "RELEASES" when checking for updates, this endpoint will respond with a cached version of the file that contains a download link to a `.nupkg` file (the application update).

+## Testing

+To run the Jest tests under `test/`, simply run `yarn run jest`.

+Make sure the `TOKEN` and `URL` env vars are set before doing so as some tests require them.